Student performance analysis of virtual introductory calculus-based physics class: Methods

-Microsoft Excel (MS Excel) software package was used for data analysis and all the tables and graphs were done with Excel.
-A survey at the beginning of the semester was used to collect student responses to understand their background knowledge of conceptual physics and calculus knowledge.
-The survey was given to students within the first week of the semester via LMS (Moodle or Blackboard) and responses were collated anonymously.
-All the students completed the survey so the response rate is 100\%.
-Then survey results were investigated to find a correlation of student's background knowledge with class performance.
+Microsoft Excel software package was used for data analysis and all the tables and graphs were completed with Excel.
+A survey at the beginning of the semester was used to collect student responses to understand their background knowledge of conceptual physics and calculus.
+The survey was posted for students within the first week of the semester via LMS and responses were collected anonymously.
+Students' response rate is 100\%.
+The results were investigated to find a correlation of students' background knowledge with class performance.